 I’d intended on making chocolate skulls with white chocolate and dark chocolate detailing.
 They were going to be So.
 Very.
 Cool.

-Unfortunately, the white chocolate refused to come out of the plastic skull molds looking like little chocolate skulls.
-Instead, it looked like globby white chocolate messes.
+Unfortunately, the white chocolate refused to come out of the plastic skull molds.
+Instead, they looked like globby white chocolate messes.

 I needed a Plan B. Stat.

-Thanks to some handy pepitas, shredded coconut and chow mein noodles, Plan B was hatched... and out came these cute little globins.
-My roomie called 'em that.
+Thanks to some handy pepitas, shredded coconut and chow mein noodles, Plan B was hatched… and out came these cute little globlins.
+My roomie called ‘em that.

-I was thinking they should perhaps be called goooools, but they're just so globby and cute.
-She's right.
-Globins it is.
+I was thinking they should perhaps be called goooools, but they’re just so globby and cute.
+She’s right.
+Globlins it is.

 As you’ll see in the photo below, these guys were perfectly happy to see and be seen at our lunchtime Halloween potluck at work this week.

 We feasted on chocolate chip cookies, a delicious pumpkin bread, candied apples, coffee-braised beef ribs with spiced pumpkin, an addictive pumpkin dip with homemade tortilla chips and bottles of Orangina.
-You'll also see that Travis brought the burbling dry ice as his contribution in the back there.
+Our photographer, Travis, brought the burbling dry ice as his contribution in the back there.